Osprey Short Film Awards

 A panel of judges select the very best of these films and reward the talented film makers the prestigious Osprey awards.

-Also at the screening you can vote for your favourite film to receive the Audience Award.
+At the screening the audience also vote for their favourite film to win the Audience Award.

 “I feel it's very important for those of us who are established in films to make sure that we put ourselves out to encourage the next link in the chain.
 It's not difficult to put oneself out and it was greatly enjoyable watching their films and sharing their pleasure at the awards.”